SeanVisser1998/System-Integrity-Go-SDK/README.md

 ## Documentation

-You can find documentation on Readthedocs. https://system-integrity-go-sdk.readthedocs.io/en/latest/
+You can find documentation on Readthedocs: https://system-integrity-go-sdk.readthedocs.io/en/latest/

 ## Visuals